Share

 - Easy to collect and store: Since the samples are collected in low volume and on a strip of paper, the cost of storing them is very low.

-Is DBS testing effective?
+Is DBS card testing effective?

 A study conducted by the Department of Infectious Diseases, Odense University Hospital - Denmark, examined the specificity and sensitivity of DBS samples when testing for viral hepatitis and human immunodeficiency virus (HIV).
 The results state: